Automatic Heap Layout Manipulation for Exploitation: Automatic Heap Layout Manipulation

 \section{Automatic Heap Layout Manipulation}

-We now present our pseudo-random black box search algorithm for heap layout manipulation, and two evaluation frameworks we have embedded it in to perform heap layout manipulation on both synthetic benchmarks and real vulnerabilities.
+We now present our pseudo-random black box search algorithm for HLM, and two evaluation frameworks we have embedded it in to solve heap layout problems on both synthetic benchmarks and real vulnerabilities.
 The algorithm is theoretically and practically straightforward.
 There are two strong motivations for initially avoiding complexity.

 Firstly, there is no existing prior work on automatic HLM and a straightforward algorithm provides a baseline that future, more sophisticated, implementations can be compared against if necessary.